Don't Bother Me: Release

 With the Beatles was released by EMI's Parlophone label on 22 November 1963, with "Don't Bother Me" sequenced as the fourth track between "All My Loving" and "Little Child".
 Release in the US followed on 20 January 1964 on Capitol's Meet the Beatles!, sequenced as seventh and opening the second side of the record.
 Ian MacDonald writes reception to the song has generally been poor, with even Harrison himself subsequently discounting it.
-In I, Me, Mine, Harrison writes "I don't think it's a particularly good song...
-It mightn't even be a song at all, but at least it showed me that all I needed to do was keep on writing, and then maybe eventually I would write something good."
+In I, Me, Mine, Harrison writes "I don't think it's a particularly good song, it mightn't even be a song at all but at least it showed me that all I needed to do was keep on writing and then maybe eventually I would write something good."
 Tim Riley describes it as a weak songwriting debut and demonstrates the strength of the Beatles as a group that they "find a groove in this tune despite its flaws."
 Mark Hertsgaard was more favourable to the song, describing it as one of the best on With the Beatles and "a promising premiere".

-Everett describes the song as an watershed moment, being the first time a guitar tone was manipulated electronically.
+Everett describes the song as a watershed moment, being the first time a guitar tone was manipulated electronically.
 The contrasting timbres of the guitars are unique among the songs on Please Please Me and With the Beatles, going beyond their "typical homogeneity of sound".
 He writes that "Don't Bother Me" and the later "Baby's in Black" presage the band's subsequent work, such as the feedback heard on "It's All Too Much".

 The song is heard in the Beatles 1964 film A Hard Day's Night.
 Along with other earlier numbers played in the film – "She Loves You", "I Wanna Be Your Man" and "All My Loving" – United Artists originally planned to include the song on the North American soundtrack album.
 After the band recorded enough new material, the label deemed the older songs' inclusion unnecessary.

 British actor Gregory Phillips released a version of "Don't Bother Me" as his third single.
 Though unsuccessful, this was the first cover version of a Harrison composition.